jerr0328/jerr0328.github.io/index.md

 * Update Linux projects to build shared-object and static libraries
 * Demo hardware and software to customers
 * Coordinate with different departments to get documents prepared for conference

+### [Lockheed Martin](http://www.lockheedmartin.com/) - Software Intern (Jun 2010 - Aug 2010; May 2011 - Aug 2011)

+Developed production code for an interactive electronic technical manual for a mission-critical program.
+Worked alongside full-time software engineers.
+Technologies used: Java, JSP, Javascript, Oracle PL/SQL.
+Also updated ActiveX interface to the RFID SDK and provided direction to resolving ID mismatch issue.

 ## Interests